b12io/room-with-a-view/README.rst

 --------

-Room with a view is a python script that automatically parses a collection of SQL files to find View and Function definitions and their dependencies.
+Room with a view is a python script that automatically parses a collection of SQL files to find view and function definitions and their dependencies.
 It then makes it easy to sync those views with Redshift, automatically dropping and recreating dependent views as necessary so that there are no errors.
 The key benefits are: